Do’s and don’ts for a good user test

 How does a usertest work?
 What do you need?

-- Select the right participants
+• Select the right participants

-You can invite users at a certain location, like your office or ours.
-But a usertest can also take place completely online, through remote tools like Skype or Zoom. - A scenario with typical tasks
+You can invite users to a certain location, like your office.
+But a usertest can also take place completely online, through remote tools like Skype, Zoom or Lookback.

 The basis of a usertest is observing the user while they perform typical tasks.
 That’s why it’s important that you create a scenario with a few of these tasks.
-What kind of tasks they are, depends on your website or app. - A good, educated moderator
+What kind of tasks they are, depends on your website or app.

 The moderator manages the usertest so that it goes smoothly.
 They ensure that the participants are comfortable, assign tasks, ask questions at the right time and refocus the participant when they stray too far from the task.
 And they do all of this in a natural way, without influencing or offending the participant.
 That seems simple, but it’s not.
-There’s a reason that our in-company training to turn your team into good moderators takes two days. - Make sure the team can follow along with the test live
+There’s a reason that our in-company training to turn your team into good moderators takes two days.

 Reading a usertest report never has the same impact as following along with the same test live.
 That’s why we encourage our customers and their web teams to watch the tests live.
 An added advantage is that the team can ask the participant extra questions through the moderator.
+Following a usertest can be done in a tracking room, which is quite cozy.
+But it can also be done online, which can be more practical.

 Record the screen, the expressions and everything that’s said during a usertest.
 This is necessary so that you can watch and analyse everything after the test is over.
 And it will allow you to create a video compilation.
 We often see that videos have a huge impact, more so than a written report.
 Because it is much easier to emphasize with a video of a user.